buxtronix/phev2mqtt/README.md

 The primary feature of this code is to run as a proxy between the car and MQTT.
 Registers with car status are sent to MQTT, both as raw register values and decoded functional values.
+Commands sent on MQTT topics can be used to control certain aspects of the vehicle.

 Start the MQTT gateway with: